ceearrashee/errors/README.md

 ## Compatibility

-- Fully compatible with Go’s error interfaces and `errors.Is/As/Unwrap`.
+- Fully compatible with Go's error interfaces and `errors.Is/As/Unwrap`.
 - The library captures a call stack when you create or wrap using provided helpers.

 ## Version and requirements